 III.
-PROPOSED SYSTEM
+THE PROPOSED SYSTEM

-3.1 User Requirement
+3.1 System Specification

-The purpose of Hotel Online Reservation System is to computerize the hotel's reservation process and to maintain information needed for the operation and management.
-Since the customer's reservation comprises of various types, the scope of hotel online system focuses only on the tentative individual customer's reservation.
+The purpose of Web-based Resorts Reservation System for Travel Agent is to computerize the resort's reservation process and to maintain information needed for the operation and management.
+Rationally the customer's reservation comprises of various types, the scope of resorts online system focuses only on the tentative individual customer's reservation.
 Other types of reservations are generally conducted via fax and phone due to the price negotiation reason.

-The main requirement for the system purpose is to have all the processes related to the automated reservation function, which is self-service.
-Prospective and guests at the Royal Bangkok hotel would now check hotel availability, place reservation, and apply charges to credit card.
+The main purpose required with the system is to have all the processes related to the automated reservation function, which is self-service.
+Prospective and guests at the Smile Travel Resorts Co., Ltd. would now check hotel availability, place reservation, and apply charges to credit card.
 Confirmation number can be automatically assigned and supplied in real time, and customers receive an immediate response from the system as opposed to 3-4 days wait with the traditional phone/fax/mail system.
-Besides, the desire report can be produced, and information of the system can be viewed through the inquiry screen.
+Besides, the necessary report can be produced, and information of the system can be viewed through the inquiry screen.